Stratia/Zoom-Automated-Login/README.md

   • Once your done be sure to run kill_process.py (In assets) to ensure it doesn't run in the background when your done with it.

-  Note: Be sure to activate windows notifcations for script start popup (Optional)
+  Note: Be sure to activate windows notifcations from other senders in Notifcations & Actions to receiver script startup mesasge (Optional)

 ## **Recomended before use**